Blog / 10 min read

 At the same time, cyber-physical systems are attractive targets because of their criticality levels and vulnerabilities that leave them open to attack.
 While compromised IT networks and security breaches that exfiltrate personal data are very costly and have other financial implications, they don’t threaten the physical world we live in and the systems we depend on.
 Lives and livelihoods are at risk when cyberattacks spillover into the OT realm and have a physical impact.
 Some examples of threats associated with cyber-physical systems include:

-Malware: Targeted attacks against a Ukrainian electricity provider using Industroyer2, a variant of the 2016 Industroyer malware.
+Malware: Targeted attacks against a Ukrainian electricity provider using Industroyer2, a variant of the 2016 Industroyer malware left a portion of the country in the dark.

-Ransomware: The ransomware attack on Colonial Pipeline compelled operators to shut down oil and gas delivery to millions of people to mitigate impact to the OT network.
+Unauthorized Remote Access: Cybercriminals were able to successfully launch an attack on Colonial Pipeline by stealing one password from the VPN login belonging to an employee believed to be inactive.
+This attack compelled operators to shut down oil and gas delivery to millions of people to mitigate impact to the OT network.

 Distributed Denial-of-Service (DDoS) Attacks: Russian threat actors launched a series of DDoS attacks against commercial satellite networks to disrupt Ukrainian command and control with spillover impacts on other European countries.